oriziv5/autogen-demo/README.md

 # Autogen demo

-In  this code snippet you will learn how to use `autogen` to create multi agent workflow using Azure Open AI
+In  this code snippet you will learn how to use `autogen` to create multi agent workflow using Azure Open AI deployment.

 ## Environment Prerequisites